 - Tailored Interventions: Individual therapy for addiction allows for the tailoring of interventions to the specific needs and challenges of the individual, addressing both substance use and underlying mental health concerns.

-- Building Therapeutic Alliance: The therapeutic relationship formed in individual therapy is essential for fostering trust and collaboration, creating a safe environment for self-disclosure and growth.
+- Building Therapeutic Alliance: The therapeutic relationship formed in individual therapy is important for trust and collaboration, creating a safe environment for self-disclosure and growth.

 - Personalized Goal Setting: Therapists work collaboratively with individuals to set personalized goals, monitor progress, and make adjustments as needed.